createwithflow/FlowCommonWeb/README.md

 There are a lot of reasons for adopting WAAPI.
 Primarily, it is on-track to being the only cross-browser API and even though portions of the API aren't fully supported by every browser, there is a polyfill that covers 99.9% of the gaps.
 Also, WAAPI is indcredibly performant.

 ## Overview
-Working with WAAPI can be difficult, so to make things as clean as possible, Flow requires a few light weight classes for organizing and automating the construction of native web-animations.
+Working with WAAPI can be difficult, so to make things as clean as possible, Flow requires a few lightweight classes for organizing and automating the construction of native web-animations.

 Within FlowCommon - Web are the following classes: